lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

     The JupyterLab landing page from which several tools can be launched and the file system can be browsed (left sidebar).

 In the very left-most vertical sidebar of icons, the top icon is a file folder, and that is the default view.
 The left sidebar lists folders in the user's home directory (e.g., DATA, WORK, and notebooks).
-Launching a terminal and using the command "ls" will return the same list.
+Launching a terminal (GM: WILL PUT YOU INTO THE LINUX ENVIRONMENT, RUNNING bash).
+From there, using the command "ls" will return the same list.
 Navigate the file system and open files by double-clicking on folders and files in the left sidebar.
 All users will find a set of tutorial notebooks provided in the notebooks directory (:ref:`Examples-DP0-1`).
 Jupyter Notebooks can be identified by their suffix ".ipynb".

 **Safely Log Out of JupyterLab:** Use the File item in the top menu bar.
 To safely shut down a Notebook, choose Close and Shutdown Notebook.
 To safely shut down a JupyterLab server and log out of the RSP, choose Save all, Exit, and Log Out.